 [see: Climate Prediction Center 30-day Outlook | November Temperature Normal Map]

 - The 90-day temperature outlook for November through January has equal chances of above below and normal temperatures and precipitation.

 - The National Weather Service produces long-range probabilistic river stage and discharge outlooks for the Red River, Minnesota River, and Mississippi River basins.
 These products address both high flow and low flow probabilities.

 [see: National Weather Service - North Central River Forecast Center]

 From the author:

-- For the second winter in a row, La Niña conditions are forecast to be present.
-The Winter Outlook (December-February) from the Climate Prediction Center has equal chances for below above and normal temperatures over the east and a tilt for above temperatures over the southeast.
-The precipitation outlook is for a tendency for above normal precipitation in the northwest and equal chances for above normal and below normal precipitation over the rest of the state. [see: Climate Prediction Center December-February Outlook]
+- For the third winter in a row, La Niña conditions are forecast to be present.
+The Winter Outlook (December-February) from the Climate Prediction Center has a tendency for below normal temperatures statewide, with the best chance in the north, a classic La Nina pattern.
+The precipitation outlook is for a tendency for above normal precipitation in the north and equal chances for above normal and below normal precipitation over the rest of the state. [see: Climate Prediction Center December-February Outlook]

 Upcoming dates of note: